isaacnmm/pestpolicy-hugo2XX/content/posts/best-weed-killer-for-lawns/index.md

 *Scotts Turf Builder Weed and Feed* is a good example, as it not only kills weeds but also nourishes your grass, promoting thicker and healthier growth.

-Always check whether the product is safe for your specific type of grass.�Related:
+Always check whether the product is safe for your specific type of grass.Related:
 [Weed Killer for flower bed](https://pestpolicy.com/[best](https://pestpolicy.com/best-chipmunk-repellents/)-weed-killers-for-flower-beds/)
 **3. Application Method**
 Some products, like